 Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Cellular and Gene T herapy or Gene Therapy ru In addition, for Out-of- admission for schedu arises.
-If you do not obtair equired to pay will be redu n prior authorization as req iced to 50% of the Allowed ist contact the Claims Adm ninistrator 24 hours before Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Hospital - Inpatient Stay; Lab, X- Ray and Diagnostics - Outpatient; Physician Fees for Surgical and Medical Services; and Physician Office Services - Sickness and Injury in this Schedule of Benefits.
-Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Hospital - Inpatient Stay; Lab, X- Ray and Diagnostics - Outpatient; Physician Fees for Surgical and Medical Services; and Physician Office Services - Sickness and Injury in this Schedule of Benefits.
+Cellular and Gene T herapy or Gene Therapy n prior authorization as req as the possibility of a Cellular uired, the amount you are I Amount. admission for schedu -Network Benefits, you mu led admissions or as soon Emergency admissions). ninistrator 24 hours before for non-scheduled Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Hospital - Inpatient Stay; Lab, X-Ray and Diagnostics - Outpatient; Physician Fees for Surgical and Medical Services; and Physician Office Services - Sickness and Injury in this Schedule of Benefits.
+Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Hospital - Inpatient Stay; Lab, X-Ray and Diagnostics - Outpatient; Physician Fees for Surgical and Medical Services; and Physician Office Services - Sickness and Injury in this Schedule of Benefits.
 For Network Benefits, Cellular or Gene Therapy services must be received from a Designated Provider.
-Clinical Trials Prior Authorization Requirement For Out-of-Network Benefits, you must obtain prior authorization as soon as the possibility of participation in a clinical trial arises.
-If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Allowed Amounts.
-Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Hospital - Inpatient Stay; Lab, X- Ray and Diagnostics - Outpatient; Physician Fees for Surgical and Medical Services; and Physician Office Services - Sickness and Injury in this Schedule of Benefits.
-Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits .
-Depending upon the Covered Health Care Service, Benefit limits are the same as those stated under the specific Benefit category in this Schedule of Benefits .
+Clinical Trials Prior Author ization Requirement participation in a cl ork Benefits, you must ob inical trial arises.
+If you do esponsible for paying all cl not obtain prior authorizat tion as required, you will be Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under Hospital - Inpatient Stay; Lab, X-Ray and Diagnostics - Outpatient; Physician Fees for Surgical and Medical Services; and Physician Office Services - Sickness and Injury in this Schedule of Benefits.
+Depending upon where the Covered Health Care Service is provided, Benefits will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
+Depending upon the Covered Health Care Service, Benefit limits are the same as those stated under the specific Benefit category in this Schedule of Benefits.
 Benefits are available when the Covered Health Care Services are provided by either Network or out-of- Network providers.

 Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Congenital Heart Dis sease (CHD) Surgeries Prior Author ization Requirement u do not obtain prior autho n as the possibility of a CHD fits will be reduced to 50% of ification will open the op s Administrator regarding portunity to become enr the best outcomes for y olled in programs that are What Is the Copayment or Coinsurance You Pay?
+Congenital Heart Dis sease (CHD) Surgeries Prior Author ization Requirement surgery arises.
+If you u do not obtain prior autho Allow n as the possibility of a CHD fits will be reduced to 50% of ification will open the op olled in programs that are What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 30% 45% Benefits under this section include only the inpatient facility charges for the CHD surgery.
-Depending upon where the Covered Health Care Service is provided, Benefits for diagnostic services, cardiac catheterization and non- surgical management of CHD will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
+Depending upon where the Covered Health Care Service is provided, Benefits for diagnostic services, cardiac catheterization and nonsurgical management of CHD will be the same as those stated under each Covered Health Care Service category in this Schedule of Benefits.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-Yes Yes Dental Services - Ac cident Only I What Is the Copayment or Coinsurance You Pay?
+Yes Yes Dental Services - Ac cident Only What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 30% Same as Network Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Same as Network